Dexter88xD/get_next_line/README.md

 ## Introduction

-`get_next_line` is a versatile C function designed to read files line-by-line in a memory-efficient manner.
-It simplifies text processing by managing file descriptors and dynamically allocating memory, making it capable of handling files of any size.
-This project, a staple of the 42 coding school curriculum, emphasises practical solutions for efficient memory and file descriptor management.
+`get_next_line` is a standalone C function designed to read files line by line in a memory-efficient manner.
+It simplifies text processing by dynamically managing memory and file descriptors, making it capable of handling files of any size.
+This project, part of the 42 coding school curriculum, emphasises efficient memory usage and practical file handling techniques.

 ---